IndustrieCreative/odoo_addons/ir_attachment_orphan_gc/README.md

 As mentioned above, to activate the cron you must change the System Parameter ``ir.autovacuum.attachment.orphan.active`` from ``False`` to ``True``.

-In the Python definition of the model you want to monitor, add the ``_attachment_garbage_collector`` attribute and set it to ``True``.
+In the Python definition of the model you want to monitor for orphans, add the ``_attachment_garbage_collector`` attribute and set it to ``True``.

 ### Marking/deleting attachments